steffenmueller4/steffenmueller4.github.io/_posts/2022-12-26-conways-law-or-how-to-think-about-interdependencies.md

 When I have been involved in a project as an architect where two teams had to closely work together to build up a brand new strategical application.
 The first team was a support team that maintained core data required as input for the purposes of the new application that the second should build and maintain.
-Unfortunately, both teams - including me ;-) - had different ideas of the overall software architecture.
+Unfortunately, all of us had different ideas of the overall software architecture.
 There were different architecture proposals leading to different degrees of dependencies between those two teams.
-One architecture proposal was about to intertwine both teams in a way that both teams would have to be merged as otherwise major inefficiencies would arise.
+One architecture proposal was about to intertwine both teams in a way that both teams would have to be merged, as otherwise major inefficiencies would arise.
 Another architecture proposal considered both teams to stay independent but required to change the overall process of data management.
+So, there were different incentives for the various stakeholders including the main purpose of one team, different architecture proposals with different pros and cons, as well as different consequences to the organizational setup of the architecture proposals.
-What architecture should we choose?
+So, what architecture—or oranizational setup—should we choose?
+The example will be continued in [this section TODO](#references).

+As the small example is already showing you, there are various interdependencies between organization and software architecture.
+In order to properly think about, manage, and use them, we first need to understand them.
+Thus, we first have to look at [Conway's Law](#conways-law).
+Next, we lay out the [Inverse Conway Maneuver](#inverse-conway-maneuver).
+In [this section](#other-incluence-factors), we will look at other influence factors such as the incentive structure, before we describe a couple of examples from the real world (see: [this section](#real-world-examples)).

 ## Conway's Law

+Martin Fowler states in {% cite Fowler2022 %} about Conway's Law: "Pretty much all the practitioners I favor in Software Architecture are deeply suspicious of any kind of general law in the field [...]
+But if there is one thing they all agree on, it's the importance and power of Conway's Law.
+Important enough to affect every system I've come across, and powerful enough that you're doomed to defeat if you try to fight it." {% cite Fowler2022 %}

 The basic understanding of the interdependencies between an organization and software architecture was first explained by Melvin Conway in Conway's Law {% cite ConwayUrl2021 %} in 1967.
 Conway stated that any "[...] organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure." {% cite ConwayUrl2021 %}